Vis4Sense/student-projects/README.md

 - We will need to further narrow down the scope for your project:
   - I will help you do this;
   - We will define the work for each student if there are more than one working on the same project.
+- **You will get 80+ mark if the project results can be published in a good conference or journal**;
+  - This is not a requirement and it will need more work than projects not trying to publish.
-- Please read at least one paper (listed at the end of the project idea webpage) **from beginning to end**.
+  - If you want to do this, please read at least one paper (listed on the project idea webpage) **from beginning to end**.
+    - **This will take a long time (at least a few days)**.
+There will be many things you never heard of and not explained in the paper, so you need a lot of extra research to understand them. **The worst part is that this is often recursive**.
-  - Figure out what the research question is, and narrow down yours in the same way;
+  - Figure out what the research question is, and narrow down yours in a similar way;
+  - Find a target paper (whihc is probably not be first you read)
+    - This the baseline for your comparison, so you can show the improvement brought by your work;
-  - Copy the process from requirements, design, implementation, to evaluation for your project;
+    - Copy the process from requirements, design, implementation, to evaluation for your project.
+This is the way usually how these are done.
-  - You will get 80+ mark if the project results can be published in a similar conference or journal;

 ## [Software and services](instructions/software.md)